FrancescaRuberto/computer_infrastructure/README.md

 - **`notebook.ipynb`** – A Jupyter Notebook containing all solved problems, with the code split into clear sections and enriched with explanatory comments and resources for each problem.
 - **`data/`** – Stores CSV files containing the last 5 days of data for the five FAANG stocks.
 - **`plots/`** – Contains the generated plots.
 Each plot shows the Close prices of the five FAANG stocks on a single figure.
 Plots are saved with filenames in the format `YYYYMMDD-HHmmss.png`.
-- ** `.github/workflows/` ** – Contains the GitHub Actions workflow (faang.yml), which automates the execution of the faang.py script every Saturday morning.
+- **`.github/workflows/`** – Contains the GitHub Actions workflow (faang.yml), which automates the execution of the faang.py script every Saturday morning.

+---

+## Data Handling

+All data used in this project is downloaded programmatically using the `yfinance` package.
+No external datasets need to be manually downloaded.

+Generated CSV files and plots are stored locally within the repository structure for transparency and reproducibility.

+---

+## Reproducibility and Environment

+The project is designed to be fully reproducible.
+All dependencies are explicitly listed in `requirements.txt`, and the same execution environment is used locally, in GitHub Codespaces, and within GitHub Actions workflows.